 - 42U rack.
 This is a custom rack used for both the compute and I/O rack in the SGI UV 2000 system.
 Up to four IRUs can be installed in each rack.
 There is also space reserved for a system management node and other optional 19-inch rackmounted components. - Individual Rack Unit (IRU).
-This enclosure contains three power supplies, 2-8 compute/memory blades, baseIO and other optional riser enabled blades for the SGI UV 2000.
+This enclosure contains three power supplies, 2-8 compute/memory blades, BaseIO and other optional riser enabled blades for the SGI UV 2000.
 The enclosure is 10U high.
-Figure 3-5 on page 45 shows the SGI UV 2000 IRU system components. - Compute blade.
+Figure 3-5 on page 47 shows the SGI UV 2000 IRU system components. - Compute blade.
 Holds two processor sockets and 8 or 16 memory DIMMs.
 Each compute blade can be ordered with a riser card that enables the blade to support various I/O options. - BaseIO enabled compute blade.
-I/O riser enabled blade that supports all base system I/O functions including two ethernet connectors, two SAS ports, one BMC ethernet port and three USB ports.
+I/O riser enabled blade that supports all base system I/O functions including two Ethernet connectors, one BMC Ethernet port and three USB ports.
+System disks are always controlled by a PCIe disk controller installed in the BaseIO blade's PCIe slot.
+Figure 3-6 on page 48 shows a front-view example of the BaseIO blade.

-Note: While the baseIO blade is capable of RAID 0 support, SGI does not recommend the end user configure it in this way.
+Note: While the BaseIO blade is capable of RAID 0 support, SGI does not recommend the end user configure it in this way.
 RAID 0 offers no fault tolerance to the system disks, and a decrease in overall system reliability.
-In a RAID 0 configuration, failure of either system disk will result in data being lost on both disks, resulting in system shutdown.
 The SGI UV 2000 ships with RAID 1 functionality (disk mirroring) configured if the option is ordered.

 - Dual disk enabled compute blade.
-This riser enabled blade supports two hard disk drives that act as the system disks for the SSI.
-This blade must be installed adjacent to and physically connected with the baseIO enabled compute blade.
-Jbod, RAID 0 and RAID 1 are supported.
-Note that you must have the baseIO riser blade optionally enabled to use RAID 1 mirroring on your system disk pair. - Two-Slot Internal PCIe enabled compute blade.
+This riser enabled blade supports two hard disk drives that normally act as the system disks for the SSI.
+This blade must be installed adjacent to and physically connected with the BaseIO enabled compute blade.
+JBOD, RAID 0 and RAID 1 are supported.
+Note that you must have the BaseIO riser blade optionally enabled to use RAID 1 mirroring on your system disk pair. - Two-Slot Internal PCIe enabled compute blade.
 The internal PCIe riser based compute blade supports two internally installed PCI Express option cards.
-Either two half-height or one half-height and one full-height cards are supported. - External PCIe enabled compute blade.
+Either two half-height or one half-height and one full-height cards are supported. - MIC/GPU PCIe enabled compute blade.
+This blade supports one optional MIC or GPU card in the upper slot via PCIe interface to the bottom node board.
+Option cards are limited, check with your SGI sales or service representative for available types supported. - External PCIe enabled compute blade.
 This PCIe enabled board is used in conjunction with an external PCIe expansion enclosure.
 A x16 adapter card connects from the blade to the external expansion enclosure, supporting up to four PCIe option cards.